httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

    > To be removed by the RFC Editor before publication as an RFC

+   draft-ietf-httpbis-client-cert-field-02

+   * Add a note about cert retention on TLS session resumption
+   * Say to use only the last one in the case of multiple post-handshake client cert authentications

    draft-ietf-httpbis-client-cert-field-01

    * Use RFC 8941 Structured Field Values for HTTP